AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 λx . (λ y . λ f . f y y) x
 (λx . x) (λ x . λ f . f x x)
 λ x . λ f . (λx . x) (f x x)
-(λ x . λ y . x) (λ x . λ f . f x x) (λx . x)
+(λ d . λ x . λ f . f x x) (λx . x)
-(λ x . λ y . x) (λ x . λ f . f x x) (λx . x x)
+(λ d . λ x . λ f . f x x) (λx . x x)
-(λ x . λ y . x) (λ x . λ f . f x x) (λx . x x x)
+(λ d . λ x . λ f . f x x) (λx . x x x)
 ...
 ```
 and infinitely many other things.
 This means that running a lambda expression backward implies enumerating infinite many possibilities at each step.
 The same applies to combinator logic.

 Many models of computation, however, don't have this property.
 Anything where a fixed amount of work is done at each step does; that includes Turing machines, interaction nets, the linear lambda calculus, and most abstract machines.
 These can all be run backward, as a result.
 We can then enumerate all the programs which normalize to a particular output by doing the following, assuming we're using an appropriate Turing machine;

-Start with our output string.
-Enumerate every end-state involving this machine.
+- Start with our output string.
+- Enumerate every end-state involving this machine.
 That is, every case where the head of the machine is at every position while in the halting state.
-For each of these, generate an infinitely tall rose tree by recursively running the program backward for each time step.
+  - For each of these, generate an infinitely tall rose tree by recursively running the program backward for each time step.
 We can collapse these trees into a stream by doing a breadth-first-search and we can collapse these searches together by riffling the streams.
-Every time we reach a point where the machine's head is at the beginning of the string in the starting state, we've logged a program which normalizes to our output.
+  - Every time we reach a point where the machine's head is at the beginning of the string in the starting state, we've logged a program which normalizes to our output.

 This procedure will look for and find only those programs which normalize to our desired output, ordered by running time.
 We can keep this going for as long as we want, remembering only the smallest program found so far.
 The longer we go, the closer our approximation is to the actual shortest program and therefore the actual Kolmogorov complexity.
 There are also probably heuristics we could apply to prune the search of paths which won't get us anything smaller than what we already have.
 I don't know how efficient this could be made, but it seems to me that it would do better than BDM on large strings.

 For parallel models of computation, such as interaction nets, we can optimize this further by treating the (backward) transformations of different segments of the program independently and only combine the timelines when they start interacting.